Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

 \begin{defn} We say that a ring extension $\phi:A\rightarrow B$ satisfies the going-up property if, for any couple of prime ideals $\p\subset \p'$ in $\Sp A$ and a prime ideal $\q\in \Sp B$ lying over $\p$, there exists a prime ideal $\q'\in \Sp B$ over $\p'$ and such that $\q\subset \q'$. \end{defn}

 The going-up property is stronger than the lying over property : it is obvious in the case where $A$ and $B$ are domains and it follows from a theorem by Kaplansky in full generality.
-And for an integral ring extension $\phi:A\rightarrow B$, then $\phi$ satisfies the going-up property (cf. \cite[Thm.
+An integral ring extension $\phi:A\rightarrow B$ satisfies the going-up property (cf. \cite[Thm.
 9.4]{Ma} for instance).